akhepcat/FlexibleFirewall/README.md

 * put a copy in /etc/init.d
 * chmod +x /etc/init.d/FlexibleFirewall
-* create symlinks for startup/shutdown in the appropriate /etc/rcX.d
+* create symlinks for startup/shutdown in the appropriate /etc/rcX.d  (update-rc.d FlexibleFirewall defaults)
 * edit the top of the script for your local rules
 *  OR (preferred) create /etc/default/FlexibleFirewall  and put your rules there.
 * give it a run (service FlexibleFirewall start )